chiayiju/chiayiju.github.io/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 'Welcome to the world of theoretical physics'
+      - title: 👋 Welcome to the group
-        content: 'Come take a look at our research methodology...'
+        content: Take a look at what we're working on...
         align: center
         background:
           image: